MarkoLeskovar/FractalRenderingApp/README.md

 ### How to run the app in Python?

 The app is tested and works on Windows 11 and Linux Debian 11.
-The app should also work on MacOS systems that still support OpenGL.
+It should also work on MacOS systems that still support OpenGL.

 Please make sure you have installed the latest version of [Python](https://www.python.org/downloads/) before continuing.
 Furthermore, it is advisable